aspnet/Benchmarks/src/BenchmarksDriver/README.md

   -e|--env               Defines custom envrionment variables to use with the benchmarked application e.g., -e KEY=VALUE -e A=B
-  --windows-only         Don't execute the job if the server is not running on Windows --linux-only           Don't execute the job if the server is not running on Linux --fetch                Downloads the published application locally.
+  --windows-only         Don't execute the job if the server is not running on Windows --linux-only           Don't execute the job if the server is not running on Linux -d|--download          Downloads specific server files.
+This argument can be used multiple times. e.g., -d "published/wwwroot/picture.png"
+  --fetch                Downloads the published application locally.
   --fetch-output         Can be a file prefix (app will add *.DATE*.zip) , or a specific name (end in *.zip) and no DATE* will be added e.g. --fetch-output c:\publishedapps\myApp